Merion Golf Club: Wilson's research pays off

 Hugh Wilson had never designed a golf course, so he went on a seven-month trip to Scotland and England to study British courses.
 Several features of Merion East are derived from famous British courses, not the least of which are Merion's distinctive Scottish-style bunkers, which are now known as the "white faces of Merion" (named by top amateur player Chick Evans).
 Wilson's layout covers only 126 acre of land, a very small area for a golf course.
 It was ranked fifth in Golf Digests "America's 100 Greatest Golf Courses" in 2015, and Jack Nicklaus has said of Merion East, "Acre for acre, it may be the best test of golf in the world."

 Wilson's designs were the first courses designed to provide both significant penalties (in terms of hazards and boundaries) for deviation from lines of play, and multiple possible means for reaching the pin from the tee.
 The West Course in particular is relatively little altered from Wilson's design, while the East Course has had alterations made to accommodate the widening of Ardmore Avenue.
 The club was designated a National Historic Landmark in 1992 for its contribution to these innovations in the sport.

-Merion has held eighteen United States Golf Association (USGA) championship tournaments, more than any other course.
+Merion has held twenty United States Golf Association (USGA) championship tournaments, more than any other course.
 The first two, the 1904 and 1909 U.S. Women's Amateurs, were held at the original Haverford course.
 The first USGA men's tournament held at the East Course was the 1916 U.S. Amateur, won by Chick Evans.
 This was also the first time Bobby Jones appeared in a national championship; he was fourteen years old.
 Jones would win his first U.S. Amateur in 1924, also held at Merion.